Uniswap/docs/docs/sdk/v3/guides/02-quoting.md

 It is based on the [Quoting code example](https://github.com/Uniswap/examples/tree/main/v3-sdk/quoting), found in the Uniswap code examples [repository](https://github.com/Uniswap/examples).

 In this example we will use `quoteExactInputSingle` to get a quote for the pair **USDC - WETH**.
+The inputs are the **token in**, the **token out** and the **amount in**.

 The guide will **cover**:
 1. Computing the **USDC - WETH** Pool's deployment address
-2. Setting up a reference to the Pool smart contract
+2. Setting up a reference to the Pool contract and getting metadata from it.
-3. Getting Pool metadata from the Pool smart contact
-4. Setting up a reference to the Quoter contract
+3. Setting up a reference to the Quoter contract and getting a quote for the pool
-5. Getting **quotes** from the Quoter contract

-The **inputs** to the example are:
-1. Token in
-2. Token out
-3. Amount in

-The **output** of the guide is a visual representation of the quote.
+At the end of the guide, we should be able to fetch a quote for the given input token pair and the input token amount with the press of a button on the web application.

 ## Example